 During each year of study, evaluation practices may include (a) completion of the Department of Psychology Graduate Assistant evaluation (completed by the faculty who supervise the student's graduate assistantship) and (b) completion of the Psychological Science Program Student Progress Report.
 The progress report typically includes students submitting a 2-3-page summary of progress made on PSP-related coursework and research during the academic year.
 The report should also include a section on PSP-related coursework and research planned for the upcoming year.
 For second-year students, the requirement of this progress report will be waived if all degree requirements are completed, including the thesis, before the end of the academic year.
-At the end of each academic year, each student will receive a letter in writing, compiled and signed by all core PSP faculty, that provides an evaluation of each student's progress.
-These letters typically highlight areas where the student has made satisfactory or exemplary progress and/or suggested areas for improvement.
+At the end of each academic year, each student will receive a letter in writing, compiled and signed by all core PSP faculty, that provides an evaluation of each student's progress and/or suggested areas for improvement.
 Students are also encouraged to have regular, informal discussions with their primary advisor regarding progress through the program.